-From September 2021 most communication between College and home will be via a system called EduLink, it's important that all parents and carers install the EduLink App in order for us to communicate most effectively with them.
+Most communication between college and home will be via a system called EduLink, it's important that all parents and carers install the EduLink App for us to communicate most effectively with them.
 Details will be provided in September including login details and how to access the system.
 EduLink will allow us to communicate with parents and carers through email and App based messaging and will provide live up-to-date information including Achievement and Behaviour.